Opel GT X Experimental: Bold Vision of Opel’s Future

 - Expressing Opel values: German, approachable, exciting

-- Opel Vizor: Hallmark design for the new face of future models
+- Opel Vizor: Hallmark design for the new face of all future models

 - Visual and digital detox: “Pure Panel” redefines interior design